tibor-mirnic/goto-angular/src/app/modules/README.md

 All of the feature modules are located in `src/app/modules` folder.

-Components, services, directives, etc that belong to a module should have a prefix, for example component in `feature-module` has `fm` prefix.
+Components, directives, etc that belong to a module should have a prefix, for example component in `feature-module` has `fm` prefix.

 There are basicly three types of modules